132nd-etcher/docs/EDLM proposal/intro.md

 You may not like a part or everything of what you see, but while functional, it is still under construction.
-As a tool, it is meant to serve us, be in the lest in the way as possible, and provide added-value to our current documents library.
+As a tool, it is meant to serve us, be the least in the way as possible, and provide added-value to our current documents library.

 That being said, everything that is laid out in this document is